FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/tutorial.rst

    :Release: |release|
    :Date: |today|

-.. currentmodule:: cfpq_data

 This guide can help you start working with CFPQ_Data.

-You can download this tutorial as a Jupyter Notebook from the link at the end of the page.
+**You can download this tutorial as a Jupyter Notebook from the link at the end of the page.**

 .. topic:: NetworkX